We’re a small school with a BIG heart!

 - All our teachers are certified teachers in good standing with the Ontario College of Teachers

-- We have advanced certification in special education, brain injury, ASD, and more!
+- We have advanced certification in special education, brain injury, learning disabilities, and more!

 - Our approach to teaching and learning is holistic in that it aims to serve the “whole child”, meaning we place importance not only on the development of language and math skills, but also on daily physical activity, the arts, science and social studies, as well as the development of each student’s emotional intelligence.